Glasgow Clan: 2023–24 season, Club takeover and new coach arrives

 During the off-season, in May 2023, the club was sold to Michael O'Rourke of TDL Media.

-Then, on 31 May 2023, Glasgow announced the appointment of former NHLer Jason Morgan as the club's new Head Coach and Head of Hockey Operations.
+Then, on 31 May 2023, Glasgow announced the appointment of former NHLer Jason Morgan as the club's new head coach and head of hockey operations.
 Morgan had most recently coached German side Heilbronner Falken, and previously had experience behind the bench in Poland, Hungary, Denmark and Romania.

 The Clan reached the Challenge Cup semi-final for the fifth time after finishing 3rd in Group A. They defeated the Cardiff Devils 6–5 on aggregate in the quarter-finals but lost 6–3 on aggregate to the Guildford Flames.

 Glasgow finished the 2023-24 Elite League season in last place for the first time in club history with 49 points, finishing the season with an 8–5 loss at home to the Cardiff Devils.

 On 8 April 2024, the Clan announced that goaltending/assistant coach Jeff Battah opted to leave the club for Fehérvár Hockey Academy 19.
 A week later on April 15, 2024, Glasgow announced the departure of head coach Jason Morgan after just one season with the club, after they finished in last place for the first time in history.

-2024–, Neilson era
+2024–2026, Neilson era

 On the same day as Morgan's departure, Glasgow announced the arrival of EIHL legend and former Nottingham Panthers head coach Corey Neilson, who had been released from his former coaching role with Dresdner Eislöwen.

 In February 2025, the Clan's managing director Gareth Chalmers confirmed he was stepping down after more than a decade in post.
 Chalmers was replaced as CEO and managing director by Russell Smith.

+On 27th January 2026, it was announced that Neilson and the Clan had mutually parted ways.

+2026-, Sirant era

+Mike Sirant, previously Neilson's assistant, stepped in as head coach on an interim basis.
+Following Neilson's exit, the Clan went 12-9-4 (playoffs included), moved 26 points clear of the Dundee Stars, and finished only two wins outside the top six, as well as recording their joint best EIHL Playoffs result, finishing 3rd.